-Roy Alcalay, MD, MS, is an assistant professor of neurology at the Movement Disorders Center in the Department of Neurology at Columbia University Medical Center, New York.
-He obtained his medical degree from Tel Aviv University, Israel; his neurology training from the Harvard University residency program at Massachusetts General Hospital and Brigham and Women’s Hospital; and his movement disorder training at Columbia University.
-He graduated from the Patient Oriented Research program and earned a Master’s degree in biostatistics, both at Columbia University.
-His research focuses on biomarkers -- objective measures of disease -- and genetics in Parkinson’s disease and cognitive functioning.
-He is a Brookdale Leadership in Aging fellow, and his research is supported by the National Institutes of Health (NIH), the Parkinson’s Foundation and the Smart Foundation.
-His research on the genes LRRK2 and GBA is funded by The Michael J. Fox Foundation.
+Roy Alcalay is the Alfred and Minnie Bressler Associate Professor of Neurology (in the Taub Institute) and a member of the Movement Disorders Division at Columbia University Irving Medical Center.
+He obtained his medical degree from Tel Aviv University, Israel; his neurology training from the Harvard University residency program at Massachusetts General Hospital and Brigham and Women’s Hospital; and his movement disorders training at Columbia University.
+He earned a Master’s in biostatistics (Patient-oriented Research track) from Columbia University.
+His research focuses on biomarkers and genetics in Parkinson’s disease and cognitive functioning.
+In addition to grants from The Michael J. Fox Foundation, his work is supported by the National Institutes of Health (NIH) and the Parkinson’s Foundation.